pradyun/Py2C/CONTRIBUTING.md

  Copyright (C) 2014 Pradyun S. Gedam
  -->

-So, if you have a deadly idea and just can't wait to put it in code, well here's what you can do:
+So, you want to contribute?
+It's as simple as 1, 2, 3!
  1. Fork the repo.
- 2. Create a new branch on your fork.
-Keeping the master branch clean seems like a nice idea to me.
-(It's not necessary though)
- 3. Run the tests and make sure they all pass.
-    (If they don't, file an issue and continue)
- 4. Make sure you have tests for your what you want the stuff to end up like.
- 5. Start your work.
-Put that idea into code.
+ 2. Start your work.
+Put that idea you have on paper, not code... :P.
- 6. Make those tests pass.
- 7. Push to your fork and submit a pull request.
+ 3. Submit a pull request.

 At this point you're waiting on me.
-I'll try to, at the very least, comment on the pull request as soon as I can.
-I may suggest some changes or improvements or alternatives.
+I'll try to respond to all pull requests as soon as I humanly can.

-Ooh..
-And yes, a bunch of things that I would like to mention:
+A bunch of things that I would like to mention:

- - Pull requests are awesome!
- - Tests are lovely once they are written.
-So, write them!
+ - Tests are lovely, one you have them...
  - PEP-8 has served me well as the Coding style guideline.
-Please try to stick to it.
+   *Please* stick to it.

-And in case I didn't emphasize enough: **I love tests!!**
+And just in case I didn't emphasize enough: **I love tests!!**